Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

 - Creating the widget UI

  The widget application can create a user interface that appears on the home screen or other widget viewer application.
-The UI of the widget application limits a scroll actions to provide a better user experience.
-It is recommended that you design an UI layout within the given screen size.
+The UI of the widget application limits scroll actions to provide a better user experience.
+It is recommended that you design UI layout within the given screen size.

 <div id="NoteSection">
     <div class="sampletab " id="note_tab">